-- .1 Existing mechanical and electrical equipment removal: - .1 City of Winnipeg shall develop a functional checklist (belts, alignment, current draw, heating and cooling operation, gasline connections, electrical connections, etc.) for the impacted mechanical and electrical equipment. - .2 The Contractor will provide five (5) working days notice to the Contract Administrator, when they intend to remove the equipment. - .3 The Contractor and MS/DR will determine a mutually agreed upon time for equipment functional demonstration and examination. - .4 MS and/ or Departmental Representative in the presence of the Contractor(s) will demonstrate the operation of the equipment using the previously developed checklist.
+- 3. The Contractor and MS/DR will determine a mutually agreed upon time for equipment functional demonstration and examination. - 4.
+MS and/ or Departmental Representative in the presence of the Contractor(s) will demonstrate the operation of the equipment using the previously developed checklist.
 The Contractor(s) to sign off on the checklist verifying system(s) operation.
-This will become the in-situ condition of the equipment. - .5 The Contractor may then shut-down and remove/disengage the equipment as required.
-The contractor shall store the equipment such that it is protected from damage(s). - .2 Re-installation of the existing roof top units (RTU): - .1 Test the RTU for operability using the previously developed check-list as a guidance document. - .2 Contractor to demonstrate equipment operation in the presence of MS and/ or Departmental Representative.
-MS and/ or Departmental Representative to sign off on the checklist validating system operation. - .3 Contractor to provide a copy of signed documents to City of Winnipeg and Contract Administrator.
+This will become the in-situ condition of the equipment. - 5.
+The Contractor may then shut-down and remove/disengage the equipment as required.
+The contractor shall store the equipment such that it is protected from damage(s). - 2.
+Re-installation of the existing roof top units (RTU): - 1.
+Test the RTU for operability using the previously developed check-list as a guidance document. - 2.
+Contractor to demonstrate equipment operation in the presence of MS and/ or Departmental Representative.
+MS and/ or Departmental Representative to sign off on the checklist validating system operation. - 3.
+Contractor to provide a copy of signed documents to City of Winnipeg and Consultant.

-1.8 ROUGH CARPENTRY
+8. ROUGH CARPENTRY

-- .1 Section 07 52 00 Modified Bituminous Membrane Roofing. - .2 Section 07 62 00 Sheet Metal Flashing and Trim.
+- 1. Section 07 52 00 Modified Bituminous Membrane Roofing. - 2.
+Section 07 62 00 Sheet Metal Flashing and Trim.

-- .1 American Society for Testing and Materials International (ASTM) - .1 ASTM C167 18, Standard Test Methods for Thickness and Density of Blanket or Batt Thermal Insulations. - .2 ASTM C303 10(2016)e1, Standard Test Method for Dimensions and Density of Preformed Block and Board-Type Thermal Insulation. - .2 Canadian Standards Association (CSA International) - .1 CSA B111-1974(R2003), Wire Nails, Spikes and Staples. - .2 CSA O80 Series-08 (R2012), Wood Preservatives - .3 CSA O112.10-08, Evaluation of Adhesives for Structural Wood Products (Limited Moisture Exposure). - .4 CSA O121-08, Douglas Fir Plywood. - .5 CSA O141-05(2009), Softwood Lumber. - .6 CSA O151-09, Canadian Softwood Plywood. - .3 Underwriters Laboratories' of Canada (ULC). - .4 CAN/ULC-S702-14, Standard for Thermal Insulation, Mineral Fibre for Buildings - .5 National Lumber Grades Authority (NLGA) - .1 Standard Grading Rules for Canadian Lumber.
+- 1. American Society for Testing and Materials International (ASTM) - 1.
+ASTM C167 18, Standard Test Methods for Thickness and Density of Blanket or Batt Thermal Insulations. - 2.
+ASTM C303 10(2016)e1, Standard Test Method for Dimensions and Density of Preformed Block and Board-Type Thermal Insulation. - 2.
+Canadian Standards Association (CSA International) - 1.
+CSA B111-1974(R2003), Wire Nails, Spikes and Staples. - 2.
+CSA O80 Series-08 (R2012), Wood Preservatives - 3.
+CSA O112.10-08, Evaluation of Adhesives for Structural Wood Products (Limited Moisture Exposure). - 4.
+CSA O121-08, Douglas Fir Plywood. - 5.
+CSA O141-05(2009), Softwood Lumber. - 6.
+CSA O151-09, Canadian Softwood Plywood. - 3.
+Underwriters Laboratories' of Canada (ULC). - 4.
+CAN/ULC-S702-14, Standard for Thermal Insulation, Mineral Fibre for Buildings - 5.
+National Lumber Grades Authority (NLGA) - 1.
+Standard Grading Rules for Canadian Lumber.

-.3 MEASUREMENT PROCEDURES
+3. MEASUREMENT PROCEDURES

-.1 No measurement will be made under this section.
+1. No measurement will be made under this section.
 The Contractor shall include in the appropriate fixed price component all labour, materials, supervision, and equipment as required to complete the work required under this Section and as shown on the Drawings.

-.4 QUALITY ASSURANCE
+4. QUALITY ASSURANCE

-- .1 Lumber by grade stamp of an agency certified by Canadian Lumber Standards Accreditation Board. - .2 Plywood, particleboard, OSB and wood based composite panels in accordance with CSA and ANSI standards
+- 1. Lumber by grade stamp of an agency certified by Canadian Lumber Standards Accreditation Board. - 2.
+Plywood, particleboard, OSB and wood based composite panels in accordance with CSA and ANSI standards.

-.5 DELIVERY, STORAGE, AND HANDLING
+5. DELIVERY, STORAGE, AND HANDLING

-.1 Deliver, store and handle materials in accordance with Section 01 61 00 - Common Product Requirements and with manufacturer's written instructions.
+- 1. Deliver, store and handle materials in accordance with Section 01 61 00 Common Product Requirements and with manufacturer's written instructions. - 2.
+Delivery and Acceptance Requirements: deliver materials to site in original factory packaging, labelled with manufacturer's name and address. - 3.
+Storage and Handling Requirements:

-- .2 Delivery and Acceptance Requirements: deliver materials to site in original factory packaging, labelled with manufacturer's name and address. - .3 Storage and Handling Requirements: - .1 Store materials off ground in dry location and in accordance with manufacturer's recommendations in clean, dry, well-ventilated area. - .2 Replace defective or damaged materials with new.
+- 1. Store materials off ground in dry location and in accordance with manufacturer's recommendations in clean, dry, well-ventilated area. - 2.
+Replace defective or damaged materials with new.

-.6 FRAMING AND STRUCTURAL MATERIALS
+6. FRAMING AND STRUCTURAL MATERIALS